creifenscheid/cleanup_tools/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension provides several services to cleanup your TYPO3 instance.
+This extension ports command line functions of core extension 'lowlevel' into the backend to clean up your TYPO3 installation.

-It implements the following possibilities to execute cleanup methods:
+It implements the following possibilities to execute these methods:

 * backend module
 * toolbar item